jonathanhecl/anki-ollama-translate/README.md

 - `-to="<language>"`
   - Select language to translate to.
 Default: español neutro
 - `-ask`
-  - Ask for manual translation when it's not complete.
+  - To ask for a manual translation when the AI translation cannot do it.
 - `-h, --help`
   - Show this help message.